Obsessive Compulsive Disorder (OCD)

-Effective psychological treatments for OCD include cognitive behavioral therapy (CBT) and exposure and response prevention (ERP).
-The UK National Institute of Health and Care Excellence guideline for OCD recommends that if a client presents with OCD where the degree of impairment is mild they should be offered a minimum of 10 therapist hours, with treatment length increasing in line with OCD severity .
+The most effective psychological treatments for OCD are cognitive behavioral therapy (CBT) and exposure and response prevention (ERP).
+Specialist guidelines recommend that if you have OCD where the degree of impairment is mild, you should be offered a minimum of 10 hours with a therapist, or longer if the OCD is more severe .

-- Sessions that are focused on the OCD problem for most of the time in most of the sessions.
+- Focusing on the OCD problem for most of the time in most of the sessions.

 - Working towards collaboratively developed goals which are specific, achievable, and described in terms of what you will do.

-- An explanation of how your OCD works and what keeps it going (a case conceptualization).
+- Explaining how your OCD works and what keeps it going (psychologists call this a case conceptualization or case formulation).

-- Therapist-aided exposure where you have an opportunity to test some of your beliefs and to feel anxious.
+- Therapist-aided exposure where you have an opportunity to test some of your beliefs and to face your fears.